Tuffour v. Attorney-General: Background

 Fred Kwasi Apaloo was appointed Chief Justice of Ghana by the Supreme Military Council in 1977.
 In 1979 Ghana returned to civilian rule with the issuing of the 1979 Constitution.
 After the new Constitution came into force, the President, Hilla Limann in consultation with the Judicial Council nominated Apaloo for the position of Chief Justice, which required parliamentary approval.
 However, Parliament ultimately rejected his nomination by a 71 to 0 vote.

 Before Justice Apaloo's rejection by the Parliament of the Third Republic, no Chief Justice had completed their full term in office until retirement.
 With the exceptions of Justice Edward Akuffo-Addo (who resigned from the post to be elected president), every Chief Justice had been dismissed by either an incumbent government or a new regime that had come to power.

 In response to this rejection, a private citizen Dr. Amoako Tuffour (then senior lecturer of Civil Engineering at the Kwame Nkrumah University of Science and Technology) filed a writ seeking a declaration that, as of 24 September 1979 (when the 1979 constitution came into effect), Justice Apaloo was automatically appointed as Chief Justice of the Republic, thereby becoming both President and a member of the Supreme Court.
 Additionally, he invoked the original jurisdiction of the Supreme Court, seeking a declaration that the nomination, vetting, and rejection of Mr. Apaloo were inconsistent with Article 127(8) and (9) of the 1979 Constitution (which corresponds to Article 144(1) of the 1992 Constitution), and should therefore be declared null and void.

-Dr. Tuffour’s legal team included his lead counsel, Nana Addo Dankwa Akufo-Addo, who is now the President of Ghana, Tsatsu Tsikata a member of the National Democratic Congress, and Dr. Edmund Prempeh, co-founder of the law firm Akufo-Addo, Prempeh and Co.
+Dr. Tuffour’s legal team included his lead counsel, Nana Addo Dankwa Akufo-Addo, who later served as President of Ghana, Tsatsu Tsikata a member of the National Democratic Congress, and Dr. Edmund Prempeh, co-founder of the law firm Akufo-Addo, Prempeh and Co.
 The state was represented by Mr. Joe Reindorf and his deputy, Archibald Lartey Djabatey (who succeeded him as Attorney General).